KennethWest/ChairNerd/Failures.md

 R3.11.1 : The ticket-update form can be posted to /update The output was wrong because it was not posting "Ticket successfully updated" to /update.
 The reason it was doing this was because the ticket "Baby" did not exist.
 When this test was originally being tested, "Baby" was in the database so it did exist but after merging it with the other code, that database was erased.
-To fix this, the code was modified by filling the sell form out first with the ticket "Baby" that I want to sell, and THEN filling out the update form to udpate that ticket.
+To fix this, the code was modified by filling the sell form out first with the ticket "Baby" that I want to sell, and THEN filling out the update form to update that ticket.
 ```
     @patch('qa327.backend.get_user', return_value=test_userR3)
     def test_update_form_post(self, *_):